NishkarshRaj/100DaysofMLCode/2_Data_Preprocessing/README.md

 For sake of ease in programming, we want to use equations in our algorithm in only Numeric form.
 So, there is a need to encode categorical data into numerical form.

-**Problem** There is problem for encoding strings into number for **Independent** variables.
+**Problem**: There is problem of encoding strings into number for **Independent** variables.
-On encoding, the first value type is assigned 0, next is assigned as 1 and so on but the machine on execution might think that these data sets are related and 1>0 and so on.
+On encoding, the first value type is assigned 0, next is assigned as 1 and so on, but the machine on execution might think that these data sets are related and 1>0 and so on.

 This problem is solved by using the concept of **Dummy variables** after encoding has been done.